KDE/kdewin-installer/readme.txt

 1 installer

   1 common
-    2 check for file in use when removing files from packages 3 add mode for installing from local package directory
+    1 check for file in use when removing files from packages 2 add source documentation (when api is mostly stable) 2 complete package descriptor format (separate build/runtime requirements) 3 add mode for installing from local package directory
       Q: how to restore the categories ?
       A: May be by storing packages into category dirs